Murdoch embraces deja vu, makes free throws to send Rigby girls past Thunder Ridge 49-48

 After a few minutes, however, he had plenty to say about Murdoch and her preparation for moments like the final three seconds of Thursday’s contest.

 Murdoch’s foul shots were among many intense moments in a contest that showed why the Trojans and Titans were the top two seeded teams for the the district tournament.
 The Titans, who fell to Rigby 59-55 in their prior meeting on Jan.
-22 at Thunder Ridge, ruled Thursday’s game early.
+22 at Thunder Ridge, ruled the Feb.
+6 game early.

 Thunder Ridge held Rigby scoreless until the 4:47 mark of the first quarter en route to a 14-7 lead to end the first quarter, stretching it to 21-12 in the second quarter before entering halftime up 24-20.

-She ended Thursday as Thunder Ridge’s leading scorer, coming off the bench to score 15 points.
+She ended the day as Thunder Ridge’s leading scorer, coming off the bench to score 15 points.

 “She’s just a girl that fills right in,” Thunder Ridge coach Jeremy Spencer said, adding that she played a quarter ‘here and there’ on varsity earlier in the season.
 “She played a fantastic game.
 I’m really proud of her to be able to handle that kind of a situation with that kind of pressure.”